Energy-dynamics interplay in temporal networks triggers explosive synchronization: Conclusion

 \section{Conclusion}

-\Th{In this work, we introduced an energy-driven modeling framework to study synchronization dynamics in time-varying networks of chaotic and multiperiodic oscillators.
+In this work, we introduced an energy-driven modeling framework to study synchronization dynamics in time-varying networks of chaotic and multiperiodic oscillators.
 Based on Hamiltonian formalism, we formulated a mechanism in which the network topology evolves according to energy similarities---either intrinsic or dissipative---between oscillators.
-Numerical simulations using the R\"ossler system, with potential applicability to other dynamical models, demonstrated that this energy-based interaction scheme generates a wide range of synchronization behaviors, encompassing both smooth continuous transitions and abrupt explosive onsets.
-Our investigations demonstrate that chaotic dynamics, when combined with intrinsic-energy-driven connectivity (topology), provide the most favorable conditions for explosive synchronization, while periodic dynamics invariably yield smooth transitions.
-In contrast, dissipative-energy-driven connectivity tends to suppress explosive synchronization in chaotic networks but can induce it in multiperiodic systems as network density increases.
+Numerical simulations using the R\"ossler and Lorenz systems, with potential applicability to other dynamical models, demonstrate that this energy-based interaction scheme generates a wide range of synchronization transitions, encompassing both smooth continuous transitions---also called second-order transitions--- and abrupt explosive onsets---first order transitions.
+Our investigations show that the emergence of explosive synchronization critically depends on the interplay between the intrinsic dynamical regime of the oscillators and the energetic mechanism governing network connectivity.
+Chaotic dynamics combined with intrinsic-energy–driven interactions provide favorable conditions for explosive synchronization, whereas periodic and multiperiodic regimes systematically lead to smooth second-order transitions.
+In contrast, connectivity governed by dissipative energy suppress explosive synchronization and favour second-order synchronization transitions.
 These results highlight the dual role of dynamics and topology in shaping collective behavior.
-They suggest that explosive synchronization is not solely a topological phenomenon, but emerges from a nontrivial interaction between the complexity of local dynamics and the rules governing adaptive connectivity. }
+They suggest that explosive synchronization is not solely a topological phenomenon, but emerges from a nontrivial interaction between the complexity of local dynamics and the rules governing adaptive connectivity.
+These findings reveal that explosive synchronization is not only a consequence of network topology, as commonly reported in studies based on paticular topologies such as scale-free or star networks, where abrupt transitions are commonly associated with structural heterogeneity or degree-frequency correlations \cite{chen2013explosive,gomez2011explosive,pinto2015explosive}.
+Instead, our results show that explosive transition may also emerge from an energy--dynamics--topology feedback, in which the local dynamical complexity of the oscillators and the energetic rule of link activation jointly determine the nature of the synchronization transition.
+However, the remaining question is now to understand how the energy-based interaction is related to the degree of the nodes and their local distribution.
+In future work, we aim to extend these findings to scenarios where the systems are non-identical or where the network exhibits heterogeneity in the local dynamics.
+Such extensions are motivated by the fact that real-world systems rarely consist of perfectly identical entities.